 10. Do I have to pursue one of the EA programs?
 What happens if I just want to take a leave of absence and find my own program?

 It is possible to take a leave of absence and find your own program, but remember: there is no guarantee that the courses will transfer, plus, your financial aid will not transfer.
 So, you should do very careful research before making your decision!
-Read the rules here!
+Read the course equivalency process.

 11. Global Competency: Why is it so important?

 As the workforce continues to diversify, will you be ready to embrace a range of social and cultural settings?
 As the world becomes more inter-connected, your life will be impacted in where you live, how you spend your money, how you vote. . .
 A deeper knowledge and appreciation of other cultures and their history will benefit you as you navigate the current state of world affairs No matter what EMS discipline you study, the issues of primary concern are all global!
 So take advantage of a global education.
 You’ll need it!